Chapter 18 E-cigarettes and other alternative nicotine products

 18C.4.1.3 Synthetic nicotine

-Some e-cigarettes and oral nicotine products are marketed as containing synthetic nicotine.13 This can be problematic for regulators in jurisdictions where tobacco products are defined as containing any part of the tobacco plant, not necessarily including synthetic nicotine (see Section 18C.8).
-Whilst synthetic nicotine will not contain impurities that derive from tobacco plants, this does not mean that it is free of other impurities that could affect the health of e-cigarette and oral nicotine users.
+Some e-cigarettes and oral nicotine products are marketed as containing synthetic nicotine.14 This can be problematic for regulators in jurisdictions where tobacco products are defined as containing any part of the tobacco plant, not necessarily including synthetic nicotine (see Section 18C.8).
+While synthetic nicotine will not contain impurities that derive from tobacco plants, this does not mean that it is free of other impurities that could affect a person’s health.
+A study of impurities in nicotine solutions containing synthetic or tobacco-derived nicotine found similar levels of impurities in both, such as toxic lead and arsenic.19

 18C.4.2 Flavouring additives